 Started my career in 2013 by programming in C, especially Embedded C. Then explored Python and became proficient in it.
 I have built 10+ production systems in python.
 I also love the simplicity of Golang and currently I am building production apps in Go for a Silicon Valley based Startup.

-I’ve worked on some databases: Postgres, MySQL, Cassandra, Redis, CouchDB and InfluxDB.
-I have quite an experience in designing object oriented relational schema for various products.
+I’ve worked on some databases: Postgres, MySQL, Cassandra, Redis, CouchDB, InfluxDB and BoltDB.
+I have quite an experience in designing object oriented relational schema for products.
 I have deployed and scaled redis as in memory DB, queue, pubsub and LRU cache.
 Schema design, query execution plan analysis, optimizing queries, partitioning and scaling are the some of the things I have done in PostgreSQL.

 I use some stuffs that aren’t completely terrible.

 I have used AWS and Azure cloud primarily in my day job.
 I use Heroku for hackathons, AWS and digital ocean to spin up servers for my personal projects.

 Since I started working on software from 2013, fortunately I did not struggle with version control systems as my senior devs did.
 I started using git right away.
 I host all my public and private projects in github.